jfroelich/rss-reader/src/slideshow-page/readme.md

 i partially fixed by not escaping ampersand but that's not right.

+# TODO: fix bug with mark read
+// BUG: some kind of mark-read bug, possibly due to the non-blocking call.
+The
+// bug is logic, there is no js error.
+Entries are getting marked as read, but
+// re-appear occassionally when navigation, and sometimes next-slide key press
+// doesn't advance slide.

+TODO: on_entry_expired_message note
+// TODO: because the click listener is done in slideshow-page instead of in
+// the Slideshow helper module, Slideshow.remove does not remove the listener,
+// so it has to be explicitly removed here.
+I would prefer something better.
+I
+// initially started doing the click handler within Slideshow, but it turns
+// out that there are several things that must happen in response to a click,
+// and I did a poor job of separating out the functionality

 # TODO: improve slide_append

 the creation of a slide element, and the appending of a slide element, should be two separate tasks.
 This will increase flexibility and maybe clarity. slide_append should accept a slide element, not an entry.

+# TODO: slide_mark_read notes

+* rather than await call to entry_mark_read, this should listen for entry-marked-read events roundtrip and handle the event when it later occurs to mark the corresponding slide.
+Then this can be called non-awaited
+* maybe display an error if entry_mark_read fails?

+# TODO: slide_load_and_append_multiple notes

+Append slides shouldn't be responsible for loading.
+This should accept an array of slides as input.
+Something else should be doing loading.

 # TODO improve slide_onclick handler